Welcome and thank you for choosing the Miller Family Heart, Vascular & Thoracic Institute for your care. We look forward to seeing you.

-If you would like your family member transferred to the Miller Family Heart, Vascular & Thoracic Institute from another hospital, please have the attending physician at the hospital contact Patient Access Services at 216.444.8302 or toll-free 800.553.5056.
-This is a direct-access, 24-hour phone line for physician-to-physician communication related to patient transfers.
+If you would like your family member transferred to the Miller Family Heart, Vascular & Thoracic Institute from another hospital, please have the attending physician at the hospital contact the Admission & Transfer Center locally at 216.448.7000 or toll-free 800.553.5056, option 1.
+This is direct, 24-hour access for physicians with patients who need to be admitted at one of our facilities.

 What if I or my loved one lives outside of the U.S.?

 We see patients from around the world and try to make it as easy as possible to get care at Cleveland Clinic.
 Contact the Global Patient Services Department to make arrangements or answer any questions you have.
 Cleveland Clinic also offers on-site interpreting services to help you have the best experience possible once you are here.

 We want to make your trip to Cleveland Clinic as easy as possible.
 Here are a few links to help you:

 - Main campus hotel information

 - Local Travel Guide

 - Our medical concierge service helps out-of-state patients with airline reservations, transportation to and from the airport and lodging.
 To contact the medical concierge, call toll-free at 800.223.2273 Ext.
 55580

 How do I find my way around Cleveland Clinic?